We wait, and the story of the prodigal son becomes more real.

 “Ours is a God who waits.

-Who are we not to?”— Father Greg Boyle, Tattoos On the Heart
+— Father Greg Boyle, Tattoos On the Heart

 This is incredibly painful.

 But it’s ok.
-This is—very often—part of the process.
+This is – very often – part of the process.

-If you’re Lazarus, resurrection can be terrifying.
+Think about it: If you’re in Lazarus’ position, resurrection can be terrifying.

 HEARTBREAK